MrEbabi/Global-Coupons-for-Woocommerce-Plugin/global-coupons/README.txt

 9. Applied Global Coupon to cart (user side)

 == Changelog ==
+**=1.2.2=**
+-Setting field for translating the "No Global Coupons Found" string text.
+-My Account tabs issue about translation is solved and settings fields are added for tab names.
+-Currency symbol is added to relevant global coupon conditions.

 **=1.2.1=**
 -If no Global Coupons are defined, then show a notification in Global Coupons page (admin-side), Preview page (admin-side) and My Account - Coupons page (user-side).
 -Small bug fixes.